dotnet/aspnetcore/docs/BuildFromSource.md

     PS> ./eng/scripts/InstallJdk.ps1
     ```

+    However, the build should find any JDK 11 or newer installation on the machine.
 * Chrome - Selenium-based tests require a version of Chrome to be installed.
 Download and install it from <https://www.google.com/chrome>

 ### macOS/Linux